Denman Island Housing Project (Phase 2) – Engagement on Key Themes

 Lot Coverage Restriction

 Lot coverage limits how much of a lot can be covered by buildings and structures.
-It regulates only the building footprint, not total interior space.
+It regulates only the building footprint.
 This tool is useful for protecting open space, limiting impervious surfaces, and maintaining Denman Island’s natural character.

 Lot Size | Lot Coverage | Max Footprint (m2) | Approx. House Size (GFA, 2 Storeys) |